ademus/php-transparent-proxy/README.md

-<<<<<<< HEAD
-### Well hello there!

-This repository is meant to provide an example for *forking* a repository on GitHub.

-Creating a *fork* is producing a personal copy of someone else's project.
-Forks act as a sort of bridge between the original repository and your personal copy.
-You can submit *Pull Requests* to help make other people's projects better by offering your changes up to the original project.
-Forking is at the core of social coding at GitHub.

-After forking this repository, you can make some changes to the project, and submit [a Pull Request](https://github.com/octocat/Spoon-Knife/pulls) as practice.

-For some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
-Thanks! :sparkling_heart:
 =======
-﻿# PHP Transparent Proxy Script
+PHP Transparent Proxy Script

-Proxy (noun, /'prɒksi/): A process that accepts requests for some service and passes them on to the real server. ([source](http://foldoc.org/proxy))
+Proxy : A process that accepts requests for some service and passes them on to the real server. ([source](http://foldoc.org/proxy))

 I needed to do cross-domain AJAX calls from a jQuery front-end to a PHP backend which was on another domain, and couldn't find a complete, functional proxy script that could bridge both ends... so I created my own.
 Since both servers had PHP (but the backend needed extra stuff that wasn't on the frontend server), doing a PHP Proxy seemed like the way to go.